ktjkc/reflextrust/README.md

-# 🚀 STRATA: Structured Trust Architecture for Transparent Alignment
+# 🚀 STRATA: Exposing How LLMs Actually Work

 *A modular trust system for LLMs that actually explains why the model “opens up” — or shuts down.*